hayde0264/CS-Degree/CSS/background.md

 # Cascading Style Sheets

-CSS is a style sheet language used styling documents written in HTML or XML.
+CSS is a style sheet language used for styling documents written in HTML or XML.

 CSS specifically works with: layouts, colors, and fonts.